 The consequences of defaulting on your merchant cash advance agreement can be severe.
 Small business lenders typically include a provision known as a Confession of Judgment in these agreements and may also require you to sign a personal guarantee.
 This means that both your business and personal assets will be in jeopardy.
-The best way to protect yourself if you are at risk of defaulting on a cash advance is to consult Reconcile My MCA.
+The best way to protect yourself if you are at risk of defaulting on a cash advance is to consult Reconcile My MCA to ask them to change the percentage of your MCA.

-Our attorneys work with businesses throughout the nation that are struggling under the weight of an MCA.
+Our attorneys work with businesses throughout the nation that are struggling with financing under the weight of an MCA.
 Our objective is to help your business avoid defaulting and restructure your merchant cash advance payments.
-When you enlist the services of Reconcile My MCA, our legal team will work strategically to protect your business and personal assets.
+When you enlist the services of Reconcile My MCA, our legal team will work strategically to protect your business and personal assets by helping to restructure your repayments back to the lender.

 The consequences of defaulting on an MCA depends on factors such as the terms of the agreement and the amount of money that is outstanding.
 Because MCAs are not considered loans, they are not governed by usury or other laws that apply to other types of business loans.

-An MCA is a purchase contract between a seller (your business) and a buyer (the MCA provider), for a portion of future revenue.
+An MCA is a purchase contract between a seller (your business) and a buyer (the MCA provider or lender), for a portion of future revenue.

-If your business is having difficulty repaying the cash advance, it may be possible to modify the repayment plan, provided that the MCA includes a reconciliation clause.
+If your business is having difficulty with the repayments on the cash advance, it may be possible to modify the repayment plan, provided that the MCA includes a reconciliation clause.
 If your business defaults on the MCA, this might constitute a breach of contract, in which case the MCA company could file a lawsuit against you.
 Moreover, the MCA company will likely have included a clause in the agreement called a Confession of Judgment.

 What is a Confession of Judgment?